nios-students/docs/wiki/Admissions.md

  only</strong> (for 12th (Sr. Sec), 10th (Sec), and OBE).
 </div>

+# How TO Take Admission In NIOS 10th or 12th - Full guides

 <details>
 <summary>📘 How to Take Admission in NIOS 10th (Secondary) as a Fresher & for failed Students - Full guide.</summary>
 <div class="content">